What is ascites?

 Doctors use a combination of imaging tests to diagnose ascites.
 Tests may include X-ray, CT, ultrasound or MRI.
 A diagnosis of ascites is made when these tests demonstrate the presence of fluid in the peritoneal spaces.

 Your doctor may also use a thin needle to withdraw some of the accumulated fluid.
-The fluid can then be tested to determine whether it originated in the lymphatic system.
+The fluid can then be tested for lymphocyte count and triglycerides to determine whether it is lymphatic in nature or not.

 Treatment for ascites